Coffeelot/cw-gearbox/README.md

 - Manual Gear Controls: Take full control of your vehicle's gears, enhancing realism and immersion.
 - Gear skipping
+- Animations (for both RHD and LHD cars)
 - Efficient Resource Management: Minimize resource consumption for optimal client performance.
 Running at a 0.0ms resmon on idle and a 0.02ms when driving a manual
 - Clutch Simulation: Experience authentic clutch engagement, adding depth to your driving interactions.
 - Synchronized Gear Changes